 On my most recent visit, the same man approached me again at the front door and was less friendly this time.
 He asked if I wanted to take photos and then requested money.
 I politely declined and walked around the back instead.

-You can still access most of the building without him noticing or caring, but you might not be able to go into the main entryway where the chandelier is.
+Hopefully you can still access some of the building without him noticing or caring, but you might not be able to go into the main entryway where the chandelier is.
 There are still plenty of families living here.